apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Property Name                    Default              Description
 ===============================  ===================  =============================================================================================
-**type**                         --                   Must be set to ``org.apache.flume.sink.kafka.KafkaSink`` **brokerList**                   --                   List of brokers Kafka-Sink will connect to, to get the list of topic partitions
+**type**                         --                   Must be set to ``org.apache.flume.sink.kafka.KafkaSink`` **kafka.bootstrap.servers**      --                   List of brokers Kafka-Sink will connect to, to get the list of topic partitions
                                                       This can be a partial list of brokers, but we recommend at least two for HA.
-                                                      The format is comma separated list of hostname:port topic                            default-flume-topic  The topic in Kafka to which the messages will be published.
+                                                      The format is comma separated list of hostname:port kafka.topic                      default-flume-topic  The topic in Kafka to which the messages will be published.
 If this parameter is configured, messages will be published to this topic.
-                                                      If the event header contains a "topic" field, the event will be published to that topic overriding the topic configured here. batchSize                        100                  How many messages to process in one batch.
-Larger batches improve throughput while adding latency. requiredAcks                     1                    How many replicas must acknowledge a message before its considered successfully written.
+                                                      If the event header contains a "topic" field, the event will be published to that topic overriding the topic configured here. flumeBatchSize                   100                  How many messages to process in one batch.
+Larger batches improve throughput while adding latency. kafka.producer.acks              1                    How many replicas must acknowledge a message before its considered successfully written.
                                                       Accepted values are 0 (Never wait for acknowledgement), 1 (wait for leader only), -1 (wait for all replicas)
                                                       Set this to -1 to avoid data loss in some cases of leader failure.
 Other Kafka Producer Properties  --                   These properties are used to configure the Kafka Producer.
 Any producer property supported
                                                       by Kafka can be used.
-The only requirement is to prepend the property name with the prefix ``kafka.``.
+The only requirement is to prepend the property name with the prefix
+                                                      ``kafka.producer``.
-                                                      For example: kafka.producer.type
+                                                      For example: kafka.producer.linger.ms
 ===============================  ===================  =============================================================================================

 .. note::   Kafka Sink uses the ``topic`` and ``key`` properties from the FlumeEvent headers to send events to Kafka.